Glossary of Terms

 Anvil: An alternate name for a nutsert tool nosepiece.

 Blind: Refers to a one-side installation where access to the rear (blind side) is not required

-Bulb: The body of the rivet after installation, located on the blind side of the material.
+Bulb: The body of the rivet or rivet nut after installation, located on the blind side of the material.